Babies First Staff Foresees More Lives Being Restored

 When the Babies First program in Mobile started experiencing growing pains, UMCH staff decided to take the same advice they give the young mothers in their care: Look for ways to turn challenges into opportunities.

 The building was aging and repairs were becoming cost-prohibitive at the same time the demand for services was at an all-time high.
 That’s why UMCH leadership made building a new home for the program a priority for 2019.
-The ministry broke ground on the new 9,600 square foot home in August.
-Plans are to open the facility, which is adjacent to the current home, in July 2020.
+The ministry broke ground on the new 9,600 square foot home in August of that year with the facility having been completed a year later in 2020.

 The Babies First home in Mobile serves mothers ages 14-21 who are pregnant or have a young child.
 The staff mentors the girls, teaches them how to mother their babies and helps them get an education and job skills so they can break the cycle of poverty and move on to independent lives, caring for themselves and their baby.
 The new facility, one of only two in Alabama that provides residential group care for pregnant teens and young mothers, will allow the ministry to serve twice as many girls and their children.